-When the question “Why do brides where white” is asked, the most frequent answer is “Because Queen Victoria did”, or “to show that they are virgins.”
+When the question “Why do brides wear white” is asked, the most frequent answer is “Because Queen Victoria did”, or “to show that they are virgins.”

 The first answer is more or less accurate, but glosses over centuries of white wedding dresses worn before Queen Victoria’s wedding, and decades of coloured wedding dresses after her wedding, and also doesn’t explain why Victoria wore a white wedding dress.
 The 2nd answer is mostly rubbish and dates to the mid-20th century.